whitfin/elasticsearch-bulk-operator/README.md

 # Elasticsearch REST Bulk Client

 This repo contains an implementation of something similar to the `BulkProcessor` included in Elasticsearch 2.x.
+The intent is to make it easier to carry out bulk actions against Elasticsearch using just the REST client which doesn't yet include an easy way to carry out `_bulk` requests.

-The intent is to make it easier to carry out bulk actions against Elasticsearch using just the REST client.
+This implementation has been in use in production at scale (roughly 2000 documents per second) for approximately 6 months without issue at the time of writing (September 2017).
+If you do find any issues, please file an issue (or a PR!) and I'll try to fix it up as soon as possible.

 ### Installation